 Article 14601.1 (a) of the Vehicle Traffic Code

 It is illegal to drive with a driver’s license knowing that it is suspended or revoked, even if the reason for the suspension is not included in the Vehicle Traffic Code.

 This article refers to a suspension or revocation due to parking fines that have not been paid, for not paying child support, or for not appearing in the traffic court for an infraction ticket.

-However, perhaps the most important factor affecting the cost of auto insurance are the points that accumulate in your driving record.
+Several factors help determine the cost of auto insurance, such as age, gender, type of vehicle, and location.
+However, perhaps the most important factor affecting the cost of auto insurance is the points that accumulate in a driving record.

 The CVC (California Vehicle Code) has its own point system, in which points are assigned for each accident and traffic violation.